 EMDR sheds light on the darkest parts of a client’s past, present, and future.
 This is hard work that can be triggering at times, but it yields rapid and long-lasting results.
 The trauma is simply held in mind during the treatment process; full benefits can be yielded without having to discuss past trauma in great detail, like with other modalities of therapy.

-At Midas Rehab, relapse is prevented by maximizing the progress that can be made in the 30, 60, or 90-day inpatient treatment duration.
+At Midas House, relapse is prevented by maximizing the progress that can be made in the 30, 60, or 90-day inpatient treatment duration.
 Clients are provided with ample preparation to ensure they can endure the growing pains necessary for them to make a breakthrough.
 In addition, progress is maximized by preparing clients to be as receptive as possible during the hard work they need to do to benefit from EMDR treatment as well as other modalities of therapy.

 Other modalities of treatment, such as cognitive behavioral therapy and exposure therapy, are utilized as well as tools such as visualization to support clients in executing the hard work they must do in order to achieve lifelong sobriety and reduce the chances of relapse.
-Treatment at Midas Rehab is comprehensive.
+Treatment at Midas House is comprehensive.
 Not only are the surface wounds created by addiction addressed, but also co-occurring mental health disorders.